-The DSL is responsible for ensuring that the record of all concerns, discussions, decisions made and the reasons for those decisions provides unequivocal clarity about the nature of concerns and the action taken by the school in response to safeguard the child when the file is read retrospectively.
+The DSL is responsible for ensuring that the record of all concerns, discussions, decisions made and the rationale for those decisions - including decisions about making and not making referrals to partner agencies such as children's social care, the Police or the Prevent program - provides unequivocal clarity about the nature of concerns and the action taken by the school in response to safeguard the child when the file is read retrospectively.
 This will also help if/when responding to any complaints about the way a case has been managed by the school; or in the event of needing to share the record with partner agencies (for example in support of a referral to Children's Services or in a child protection conference); or if the record is required as evidence in any Court proceedings.